dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 Command Code: `0x0301`

 The `AttachProfiler` command is used to attach a profiler to the runtime.
-The command will keep the connection open while the profiler is being attached and then response with a message containing an `HRESULT` indicating success or failure.
+The command will keep the connection open while the profiler is being attached and then respond with a message containing an `HRESULT` indicating success or failure.

 In the event of an [error](#Errors), the runtime will attempt to send an error message and subsequently close the connection.